CICE-Consortium/CICE/doc/source/user_guide/ug_testing.rst

 logging into a batch resource or finding a large memory node.

-The ``cice.t-test.py`` script will also attempt to generate plots of the mean ice thickness over the enture duration of the simulation for both the baseline and test cases.
+The ``cice.t-test.py`` script will also attempt to generate plots of the mean ice thickness for both the baseline and test cases.
 Additionally, if the 2-stage test fails then the script will attempt to plot a map showing the grid cells that failed the test.
 For a full list of options, run ``python cice.t-test.py -h``.

 End-To-End Testing Procedure